syun560/midip2021/README.md

 # MIDIP

-A simple MIDI sequencer working at your browser with WEB MIDI API
+A simple music sequencer working at your browser with Web MIDI API

 [demo](https://syun560.github.io/midip2021/)